spf13/afero/README.md

     ROFs.AddFilter(afero.NewReadonlyFilter())
 ```
 The ROFs behaves like a normal afero.Fs now, with the only exception, that it
-provides a readonly view of the underlying Fs.
+provides a readonly view of the underlying AppFs.

-The FilterFs is run before the source Fs, any non nil error is returned
+The FilterFs is run before the source Fs and may intercept the call to the
-to the caller without going to the source Fs.
-If every filter in the
-chain returns a nil error, the call is sent to the source Fs.
+underlying source Fs and can modify the returned data.
+If it does not wish to
+do so, it just returns the data from the source.

-The `AddFilter` adds a new filter before any existing filters.
+The `AddFilter` adds a new FilterFs before any existing filters.

 ## Available filters

 * NewReadonlyFilter() - provide a read only view of the source Fs
+* NewRegexpFilter(*regexp.Regexp) - provide a filtered view on file names, any
+file (not directory) NOT matching the passed regexp will be treated as
+non-existing

 # About the project